 Today, trillions of dollars are lost, and billions of internet users risk getting their online accounts hacked because of compromised static credentials.
 It’s encouraging that some great large-scale service providers are adopting technologies that represent the future of authentication — simple, open and secure, yet safeguarding your privacy.

-The Yubico lineup that supports FIDO U2F, and works out-of-the-box with Dropbox and Gmail, includes YubiKey Edge and Edge-n, YubiKey NEO and NEO-n and Yubico FIDO U2F Security Key.
+The Yubico lineup supports FIDO U2F, and works out-of-the-box with services like Dropbox and many others.
 In addition to FIDO U2F, YubiKeys can support OATH One-Time Password, OpenPGP, and smart card (PIV) capabilities.
 For more information, see the YubiKey feature comparison chart.

-On our Web site we have posted instructions on how to register a U2F-compliant YubiKey with your Dropbox account.
+Visit our Works With YubiKey catalog to find instructions on how to register a U2F-compliant YubiKey with your Dropbox account.